 I personally think this rack is perfect if you intend on leaving it set up most of the time.
 But you have it in a garage or room when you may need to fold it away every now and then i.e. really cold winter days to avoid the cars from freezing.

-The personalisation and extra accessories are what makes this rack stand out.
+The personalization and extra accessories are what make this rack stand out.

 - Full power rack- safer than squat stands & provides a ton of attachments to do additional movements and adds storage space.

 - 12 colors to choose from- personalise your rack to suit your taste.